The Difference Between New Balance 3030 an 3020

 The New Balance insoles fit best in shoes with a removable footbed or liner and fit well in athletic shoes, casual shoes, dress shoe, and hiking shoes.
 You will want to make sure there is plenty of room in the shoe for both the insole and your foot, especially if you are a diabetic.
 Those with diabetes need to take special care to ensure proper shoe fit.

-Some consumers are noticing that certain sizes of these insoles have become difficult to find.
+On a side note, some consumers are noticing that certain sizes of these insoles have become difficult to find.
 This is because these insoles have been discontinued by New Balance.
 There may be some available sizes left on insoles.com, but if you can no longer find the size you need there are other good options.
 The Ten Seconds Pressure Relief Insole have the same features as the 3020 and the Ten Seconds Pressure Relief with Metatarsal Support have the same features as the 3030.